Australian Poetry Slam: Rules

 The Australian Poetry Slam has a fairly compact set of rules aimed at controlling participation, organising logistics and increasing fairness.
 The current Australian Poetry Slam rules are listed on the Australian Poetry Slam website.

 Format

-The competition begins annually with over 50 heats representing local council areas arounds around Australia.
+The competition begins annually with over 50 heats representing local council areas around Australia.
 Poets with the highest scores from each heat progress to regional, state or territory finals.
 Many heats are run specifically for the Australian Poetry Slam competition, with several run in partnership with local spoken word events such as West Side Poetry Slam and Enough Said Poetry Slam in New South Wales.

 A popular tradition of the poetry slam format is that whilst audiences applaud after each performance, they additionally click throughout the performance to encourage the poet.
 This allows audiences to provide direct feedback regarding which lines, phrases or gestures connected with them the best, without distracting from the performance.